AT&T interview: 5G Evolution, dueling Samsung 5G phones, and data caps explained

 Mansfield: Our current holdings for sub-6 range from 700 MHz up to 2300 MHz or 2.3 GHz.
 Certainly with CBRS coming around, we’ve started to do some work with CBRS at 3.5 GHz for fixed wireless.
 At some point that spectrum could also be used for 5G.
 All of the hardware we’ve deployed from day one is 5G NR capable.

-VentureBeat: Is the plan to deploy this up-to-2.3 GHz spectrum as the sub-6 “5G” service and then millimeter wave will only hit relatively high traffic locations as “5G+?”
+VentureBeat: Is the plan to deploy this up-to-2.3 GHz spectrum as the sub-6 “5G” service, and then millimeter wave will only hit relatively high traffic locations as “5G+”?

 Mansfield: Yeah.
 The way you can think about that is that millimeter wave, as has been talked about, is short distance but high bandwidth with multiple gigabit speeds.
 Today, millimeter wave is coupled with the sub-6 frequencies on LTE.
 Over time, you can pivot those same radios that are sub-6 on LTE into an 5G NR waveform and can combine those.
 You can aggregate the very high bandwidth of millimeter wave with those sub-6 frequencies, allowing you a very seamless mobility, because sub-6 gives you a very nice blanket.
 When you’re in those zones with millimeter wave radios, it adds that and just throws your throughput way up.